defifuture/erc20-batched-meta-transactions/README.md

 Another gas usage optimization is to assign total relayer fees to the relayer at the end of the function, and not with every token transfer inside the for loop (thus avoiding multiple SSTORE calls that cost 5'000 gas).

-## Backwards Compatibility
+## Backward Compatibility

-The code implementation of batched meta transactions is backwards compatible with ERC-20 (it only extends it with one function).
+The code implementation of batched meta transactions is backward compatible with ERC-20 (it only extends it with one function).

 ## Security Considerations